-Once the ADRVP makes an assertion of a possible anti-doping rule violation in accordance with the ASADA Act and NAD scheme, unless otherwise agreed in writing between ASADA and the sporting administration body, ASADA will:
+Once the SIA CEO makes an assertion of a possible anti-doping rule violation in accordance with the SIA Act and NAD scheme, unless otherwise agreed in writing between SIA and the sporting administration body, SIA will:

-- 7.9A.1 notify the Athlete or Athlete Support Person, the sporting administration body, the international federation, WADA, and relevant Anti-Doping Organisations of the assertion; - 7.9A.2 issue the Athlete or Athlete Support Person with an Infraction Notice under this Article.
-The Infraction Notice will: - 7.9A.2(a) notify the Person of the asserted anti-doping rule violations under this Anti-Doping Policy and the basis for the violation; - 7.9A.2(b) state that the Person has a right to a hearing in relation to the asserted anti-doping rule violation/s; - 7.9A.2(c) state that if the Person elects to have a hearing, the Person must file their application (however described) for a hearing with the CAS or other hearing body recognised or approved by ASADA within 14 days of receipt of the infraction notice; - 7.9A.2(d) state that if the Person does not respond within 14 days of receipt of the infraction notice, or files an application for a hearing in CAS after the end of the 14 days referred to in 7.9A.2(c), they will be deemed to have waived their right to a hearing and the sporting administration body, in consultation with ASADA and other relevant parties, where applicable, may apply a sanction in accordance with Article 10; and - 7.9A.2(e) be provided to the Athlete or Athlete Support Person, the sporting administration body, the international federation, WADA, and relevant Anti-Doping Organisation in accordance with the Code.
+7.9A.1 notify the Athlete or Athlete Support Person, the sporting administration body, the international federation, WADA, and relevant Anti-Doping Organisations of the assertion;

+- 7.9A.2 issue the Athlete or Athlete Support Person with an Infraction Notice under this Article.
+The Infraction Notice will: - 7.9A.2(a) notify the Person of the asserted anti-doping rule violations under this Anti-Doping Policy and the basis for the violation; - 7.9A.2(b) state that the Person has a right to a hearing in relation to the asserted anti-doping rule violation/s; - 7.9A.2(c) state that in the event the Person elects to have a hearing, the Person must file their application (however described) for a hearing with the NST within 14 days of receipt of the infraction notice; - 7.9A.2(d) state that if the Person does not respond within 14 days of receipt of the infraction notice, or files an application for a hearing in the NST after the end of the 14 days referred to in 7.9A.2(c), they will be deemed to have waived their right to a hearing and the sporting administration body, in consultation with SIA and other relevant parties, where applicable, may apply a sanction in accordance with Article 10; - 7.9A.2(e) be provided to the Athlete or Athlete Support Person, the sporting administration body, the international federation, WADA, and relevant Anti-Doping Organisation in accordance with the Code.